SMRGHackathon2017/SMRGHackathon2017.github.io/index.md

 For the MoJ Strand data please click [here](https://www.dropbox.com/sh/vq0tyhkb3qsp1mt/AACxMyOgm6v8JS0tDpoUmlYKa?dl=0).

-For some helpful [code](https://github.com/SMRGHackathon2017/Twitter-Processing) that was used for gathering data
+Some helpful [code](https://github.com/SMRGHackathon2017/Twitter-Processing) that was used for gathering data for this strand.

 ### Useful Data Science cheatsheets